 3.1.
-The proposal is to fell the preserved oak tree to prevent the influence of the tree on the soil below the foundations of the extension at No.50 and provide long term stability.
+The proposal is to fell the two preserved oak trees to prevent the influence of the trees on the soil below the foundations of the extension at No.50 and provide long term stability.
 It is proposed that the stump would not be treated but emergent regrowth would be removed annually.